 - Unfinished/dropped Packet Rate is defined as the number of the unfinished packets for all users divided by the total number of generated packets for all users

-A.5 gNB antenna configuration
+A.5 gNB antenna configuration and transmit power for SBFD

-Editor's note: This section captures the gNB antenna configuration for SBFD evaluation.
+Editor's note: This section captures the gNB antenna configuration and transmit power for SBFD evaluation.

 For evaluation of legacy TDD operation, BS uses the same antenna array for downlink transmission and uplink reception, we can call it shared-Tx/Rx antenna array for description of evaluation assumption.
 For evaluation of SBFD operation, BS uses separate panels for simultaneous downlink transmission and uplink reception, we can call it separate-Tx/Rx antenna array for description of evaluation assumption.